LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 .. index:: pair: duplicated_clauses; Flag

 ``duplicated_clauses(Option)``
-   Controls warnings of duplicated entity clauses.
+   Controls warnings of duplicated entity clauses (and duplicated entity grammar rules).
 Possible option values are ``warning`` and ``silent`` (the usual default due to the required heavy computations).
 When the term-expansion mechanism is used and results in duplicated clauses, the reported line numbers are for lines of the original clauses that were expanded.

 Optional features compilation flags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^